ITRS-Group/cordial/gdna/README.md

 ### Installing Without Docker

 Docker will not always be available on the server where you want to run GDNA.
-It's almost as easy to set-up step-by-step, but will require a little more work and some other prerequisites.
+It's almost as easy to set-up step-by-step, but will require a little more work and attention to some other prerequisites.

 #### Prerequisites